2023 Stanford Cardinal football team

 The 2023 Stanford Cardinal football team represented Stanford University in the Pac-12 Conference during the 2023 NCAA Division I FBS football season.
 Led by new head coach Troy Taylor, the Cardinal played its home games on campus at Stanford Stadium in Stanford, California.
-The Stanford Cardinal Illini football team drew an average home attendance of 33,219 in 2023.
+The Stanford Cardinal football team drew an average home attendance of 33,219 in 2023.

 This was Stanford's final season in the Pac-12 Conference before they move to the Atlantic Coast Conference in 2024.

 Taylor was hired in December 2022 and was previously the head coach at Sacramento State.